GNOME/gnome-software/doc/kudos.md

  * `Popular` — lots of people have downloaded this (only available on Fedora)
  * `RecentRelease` — there been an upstream release in the last year

-When added together, the number of stars will correspond roughly to the number of kudos the application has.

 You can verify the kudos your application is getting by doing something like:

     killall gnome-software